docksal/docksal/docs/content/getting-started/setup.md

 ### Mac

-- Must be a 2010 or newer model
+Must be a 2010 or newer model.
-- macOS 10.11 or newer

 ### Linux

-- CPU with SSE4.2 instruction set supported (most models released in the last 10 years)
+CPU with SSE4.2 instruction set supported (most CPUs).
-- Supported distributions: Debian with derivatives (Ubuntu, Mint, etc.), Fedora with derivatives (CentOS etc.)

 If you get output from the following command, then your CPU is good to go:

 ```bash
 cat /proc/cpuinfo | grep sse4_2
 ```

-Linux distros outside of the Debian and Fedora family may still work (e.g., Alpine).
-You will have to install Docker manually, then install Docksal as usual on [Linux](#install-linux).

 ### Windows

-- CPU with hardware virtualization (**VT-x/AMD-V**) supported and [enabled in BIOS](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Virtualization_Administration_Guide/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html).
+Windows 10 and CPU with hardware virtualization (**VT-x/AMD-V**) supported and [enabled in BIOS](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Virtualization_Administration_Guide/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html).
-- Windows 10 or newer

 ## Install Docksal {#install}